GIScience/openrouteservice/docs/getting-started.md

 For an easy and interactive way to test the api, you can try out the different endpoints instantly and start firing requests at the [API Playground](https://openrouteservice.org/dev/#/api-docs) after obtaining an account and an API key.

+If you spot issues with the documentation, click the link below the page to directly open an issue on GitHub.

 If you have questions that aren't answered here, or you want to provide feedback or point out problems, go to our [Forum](https://ask.openrouteservice.org).